ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 When a conflict arises during the game, you and your GM start by clearly agreeing on:

 * What goal you are trying to achieve.
 We call this the **prize**.
-* What the **story obstacle** is you are trying to overcome.
+* What the **story obstacle** is you are trying to overcome or **story question** you are trying to answer.
 * What **tactic** you are using to and overcome it.

 This process is called **framing the contest**.

 #### 2.3.2.2 Conflict: Goals vs Obstacles

-**Contests** in *QuestWorlds* don’t simply tell you how well you performed at a particular task: they tell you whether or not you overcame a **story obstacle**, which moves the story in a new direction.
-Unlike some other roleplaying games, a **contest** in *QuestWorlds* does not resolve a task, it resolves the whole **story obstacle**.
+**Contests** in *QuestWorlds* don’t simply tell you how well you performed at a particular task: they tell you whether or not you overcame a **story obstacle**, or learned the answer to a **story question** which moves the story in a new direction.
+Unlike some other roleplaying games, a **contest** in *QuestWorlds* does not resolve a task, it resolves the whole **story obstacle** or provides a complete answer to the **story question**.

-If you need secret records which are stored in a vault within a government compound, your goal is to get the information - while the fact that it is secured against your access is a **story obstacle** you must overcome to attain that goal.
-Overcoming that **story obstacle** may involve many possible tasks, evading guards, lock-picking, forging credentials, etc. - but the **contest** doesn't address those individually.
-The **contest** is framed around the entire conflict against the **story obstacle** as a whole.
+If you need secret records which are stored in a vault within a government compound, your goal is to get the information to answer a **story question**.
+Answering that **story question** may involve many possible tasks, evading guards, lock-picking, forging credentials, etc. - but the **contest** doesn't address those individually.
+The **contest** is framed around the entire conflict against the **story question** as a whole.

 In a fight, your **story obstacle** may be the opponents themselves, who you are fighting to capture or kill.
 Just as often you are seeking another goal and you might just as easily attain it by incapacitating or evading your foes.
 In this case, beating the enemy is a task, not the **story obstacle**.
 For example, if an **ally** has been accused of treason by the King, your goal could be to prove the **ally's** innocence.
 The power of the King threatening your **ally** is a **story obstacle** to be overcome, and a trial by combat could be a **contest** to resolve the conflict with an **ability** like "Knight Errant."

 In a court trial, your goal is likely a particular verdict, while the **story obstacle** might be the opposing lawyer, an unjust law, or even the justice system itself.
 In this case, jury selection, a closing argument, revelatory evidence, or legal procedural challenges are tasks, not the entire **story obstacle**.
 The overall conflict encompasses all those things.

-A conflict to overcome a **story obstacle** moves the story forward when it is resolved.
+A conflict to overcome a **story obstacle** or **story question** moves the story forward when it is resolved.
 If it is merely a step toward resolving a **story obstacle** it is a task and not a conflict.
-While those component tasks may be interesting parts of narrating **tactics** and **results**, your GM should be sure to look for the **story obstacle** in conflict when framing a **contest**.
+While those component tasks may be interesting parts of narrating **tactics** and **results**, your GM should be sure to look for the **story obstacle** or **story question** in conflict when framing a **contest**.

-If there is no **story obstacle** to your actions, your GM should not call for a **contest** but simply let you narrate what you do, provided that seems credible.
+If there is no **story obstacle**  or **story question** to your actions, your GM should not call for a **contest** but simply let you narrate what you do, provided that seems credible.

 For example, you are traveling from one star system to another.
 In the next star system you hope to confront the aged rebel who holds long-forgotten secrets that could bring freedom to the galaxy.
 Your GM feels there is no useful **story obstacle** for you to **contest** against, and so lets you describe heading down to the spaceport to secure a ship, meeting the captain and crew of your vessel, and traveling to the next world.
 Your GM encourages you to summarize what happens quickly so you can get to the meeting with the old rebel.
-Your GM knows that will be the real **story obstacle**, convincing the old rebel to part with their secrets.
+Your GM knows there **story question** to convince the old rebel to part with their secrets.

 #### 2.3.2.3 Tactics

-You either choose an **ability** that represents any 'key moment' in overcoming that **story obstacle**, or a broad **ability** that lets you overcome the whole **story obstacle**.
+You either choose an **ability** that represents any 'key moment' in overcoming that **story obstacle** or answering that **story question**, or a broad **ability** that lets you overcome the whole **story obstacle** or solve the mystery of the **story question**.
 We call this choosing a **tactic**.

 The **rating** from your **ability score**, after adding any **augment** (see §2.5) or **modifiers** (see §2.4), relevant **consequences** or **benefits** (see §2.6) is your **target number**.

-Your **tactic** might describe your using an **ability** that helps you overcome a task within the **story obstacle**:  sneaking past the guards, picking the locks, choosing the right jury or skewering your opponent with your foil.
-Or, your **tactics** might describe using a broad ability like "Ninja", "Lawyer", or "Fencer" to overcome all those challenges that might form part of the **story obstacle**.
-Either way, if you succeed at that roll, you overcome the whole **story obstacle**.
-Or by failing at that roll, you fail to overcome the **story obstacle**, not just fail at one task.
+Your **tactic** might describe your using an **ability** that helps you overcome a task within the **story obstacle** or **story question**:  sneaking past the guards, picking the locks, choosing the right jury or skewering your opponent with your foil.
+Or, your **tactics** might describe using a broad ability like "Ninja", "Lawyer", or "Fencer" to overcome all those challenges that might form part of the **story obstacle** or **story question**.
+Either way, if you succeed at that roll, you overcome the whole **story obstacle** or learn the answer to the **story question**.
+Or by failing at that roll, you fail to overcome the **story obstacle** or reveal the answer to the **story question**, not just fail at one task.

-When deciding on your **tactic**, focus on how your unique abilities would help you overcome the **story obstacle**.
+When deciding on your **tactic**, focus on how your unique abilities would help you overcome the **story obstacle** or reveal the answer to the **story question**.
 This as the "key moment" where we focus on your PC.
 Use this moment to reveal your PC's strengths to the group.

 Your GM will determine if your **tactic** passes a **credibility test**.
 If you try to jump a 100 meters gap or run faster than a speeding car, your action is not credible and your GM will ask you to choose a different **tactic**.